Precious Gondwe: Career

+In 2018, she founded the Pan African Game Changers (PAGC), an initiative focused on mobilizing, mentoring, and uplifting young African women and me to become leaders and pioneers of change in their communities.
+Through PAGC, she has been at the forefront of several projects in education, poverty alleviation programs and related economic empowerment programs and has reached and mentored over 10,000 youth across twelve African countries and the world over.

 Awards

 In 2020 she was recognized in the top five Southern African Women in Leadership (SAWIL) where she was awarded and named in the Top 10 Category of Trailblazers, Southern African Women in Leadership.
 She was then awarded a Humanitarian Award by the Young Boss Media New York the same year.
 In 2021, from The Vessels Awards, Precious was given the Pan African Leader and social Entrepreneur of year awards.
 In 2021 Precious Gondwe sat on the board of Pembury Lifestyle Group.